Half Moon Bay drone shot

 Mustard fields in Half Moon Bay, California

-We concluded our day trip with a stop at the local brewery (duh) and both agreed that while we miss the easy access to places like Half Moon Bay, we don’t miss the harsh realities of day-to-day life in San Francisco.
-In other words, for those who have asked if we are happy with our decision to move to Tennessee six years ago, absolutely.
+We concluded our day trip with a stop at the local brewery and both agreed that while we miss the easy access to places like Half Moon Bay, we don’t miss the harsh realities of day-to-day life in San Francisco.

 Half Moon Bay drone shot

-But we will continue to visit Northern California every year or so, particularly now that there’s a direct flight from Nashville to SFO on Virgin America/Alaska Airlines.
-And for those of you also making the journey, if you’re looking for the most perfect day trip from San Francisco, you can never go wrong with Half Moon Bay.
+For those of you also making the journey, if you’re looking for the most perfect day trip from San Francisco, you can never go wrong with Half Moon Bay and the secret Martin’s Beach.
+Though it appears to be private, it is open to the public—at least for the time being.

 Sunset in Half Moon Bay, California